2024 Vermont Democratic presidential primary

 The 2024 Vermont Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-24 delegates to the Democratic National Convention were allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
+16 delegates to the Democratic National Convention were allocated, with 8 additional unpledged delegates.
+The open primary was held on Super Tuesday alongside primaries in 14 other states and territories.

-President Joe Biden won the primary.
+President Joe Biden won the primary effectively without opposition and received all delegates ahead of Marianne Williamson and Dean Phillips.
+All candidates except for Biden placed below 5%.